113th Air Support Operations Squadron: Tactical Air Command

 113th Tactical Fighter Squadron – North American F-100D-75-NA Super Sabre 56-3198 in Vietnam War camouflage livery.

-After the Berlin Federalization, the 113th transferred its 25 F-84Fs to the active-duty USAF to fill gaps in TAC Wings; the aircraft being temporally replaced by RF-84Fs from the 363d Tactical Reconnaissance Wing at Shaw AFB, South Carolina that was upgrading to the RF-101 Voodoo.
+After the Berlin Federalization, the 113th transferred its 25 F-84Fs to the active-duty USAF to fill gaps in TAC wings; the aircraft being temporally replaced by RF-84Fs from the 363d Tactical Reconnaissance Wing at Shaw Air Force Base, South Carolina that was upgrading to the RF-101 Voodoo.
 The squadron flew the RF-84F until May 1964 to maintain proficiency but did not train in photo-reconnaissance.

-On 1 October 1962, the 113th was authorized to expand to a group level, and the 181st Tactical Fighter Group was established by the National Guard Bureau.
-The 113th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 181st Headquarters, 181st Material Squadron (Maintenance), 181st Combat Support Squadron, and the 181st USAF Dispensary.
+On 1 October 1962, the 113th was authorized to expand to a group level, and the 181st Tactical Fighter Group was established.
+The 113th became the group's flying squadron.
+Other elements assigned into the group were the 181st group headquarters, 181st Material Squadron (maintenance and supply), 181st Combat Support Squadron, and the 181st USAF Dispensary.

-Re-equipped with F-84Fs, in 1965, the 181st TFG deployed to Hickam AFB, Hawaii for Tropic Lighting I, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
+Re-equipped with F-84Fs, in 1965, the 181st TFG deployed to Hickam Air Force Base, Hawaii for Exercise Tropic Lighting I, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
 This deployment required two over-water air refuelings in either direction.
 In addition, the 113th deployed to Vincent AFB, Arizona for extensive gunnery, rocketry and special weapons delivery training.

 Row of 113th TFS F-4Cs painted in Hill One and Euro One schemes, Tactical Air Command at Hulman Field, 1988.